jihbr/Predicting_Patient_Readmission/README.md

 ## Acknowledgments

-Statistical Models: Thanks to Statsmodels.
+Statistical Models: Thanks to Statsmodels.<br/>
-Visualization: Built using Matplotlib and Seaborn.
+Visualization: Built using Matplotlib and Seaborn.<br/>
-Data Sources: Datasets curated from public California HHS and population statistics.
+Data Sources: Datasets curated from public California HHS and population statistics.<br/>
-This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
+This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.<br/>